 If you are a landlord or a property manager, do your tenants have their own insurance policy in place?
 If your answer is “Yes,” that’s great peace of mind for you.
 If your answer is “No,” please keep reading.

-You, as a property owner, are obligated to carry insurance on your rental property.
+You, as a property owner, are most likely obligated to carry insurance on your rental property.
 Your tenants, on the other hand, are not required to purchase contents coverage.
 While tenant insurance is not mandatory nor required by law, there are a couple of very compelling reasons why you should require your tenants hold tenant insurance.